-This course introduces concepts of differentiation and integration and their applications to solving problems; the course is designed for students needing one semester of calculus.
+This course is designed for students needing only one semester of calculus.
 Topics include functions, graphing, differentiation, and integration with emphasis on applications drawn from business, economics, and biological and behavioral sciences.
 Upon completion, students should be able to demonstrate an understanding of the use of basic calculus and technology to solve problems and to analyze and communicate results.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Mathematics.

-Course Descriptions Class Hours Lab Hours Work Experience Clinical Hours MAT 271 Calculus I Prerequisites: MAT 172 or MAT 175 3 2 0 4 Corequisites: MAT 172 of MAT 175 Corequisites: This course covers in depth the differential calculus portion of a three-course calculus sequence.
+MAT 271 Calculus I

+Prerequisites: MAT 172 or MAT 175

+This course covers in depth the differential calculus portion of a three-course calculus sequence.
 Topics include limits, continuity, derivatives, and integrals of algebraic and transcendental functions of one variable, with applications.
 Upon completion, students should be able to apply differentiation and integration techniques to algebraic and transcendental functions.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
-MAT 272 Calculus II 3 2 0 4
+This course has been approved for transfer under the CAA as a general education course in Mathematics.

+MAT 272 Calculus II